H-DNA/MPiSC/report/chapters/theoretical-aspects/index.typ

 === Linearizability <linearizability>

 This section provides the formal definition of linearizability, which was not given in @correctness-condition.
 Our formalism is based on Herlihy and Wing's notion introduced in @herlihy-linearizability and @herlihy-axioms.
-Specification and verification of linearizable objects (queues) will be deferred to @larch and @linearizability-verification.
+Specification and verification of linearizable objects (queues) will be deferred to @axiomatic-spec and @linearizability-verification.

 An execution of a concurrent system is modeled by a history, whcih is a finite sequence of operation _invocation_ and _response events_ @herlihy-axioms:
 - An invocation is of the form `x op(args*) A` where `x` is the object names, `op` is the operation name, `arg*` is the list of arguments and `A` is the name of a process.